CCCSBuffet/pk_do_not_be_afraid/lib/libs.md

 lib >
 ```

+### Why No Header Files?

+You might be wondering why we were simply able to refer to `printf()` without the need to `include` a header file.
+The core purpose of include files is to establish *signatures* of functions, classes, structs and external globals.
+Signatures are used to enforce type checking.
+As there is no type checking in assembly language (other than you!), header files aren't needed per se.
+The linker is responsible for ensuring there exists a target for every symbol.

 ## Making System Calls

 Asking the OS to perform services for us is done by making system calls.